Fractal-Systems-Tech/Fractal-Labyrinth-System/README.md

 The system provides a structural reflection of logic.
 Whether surfacing contradictions in thought, clarifying a decision matrix, or rendering mirror-based outputs, TSMLA™ functions as an architecture of coherence, built to reflect the structure of reasoning itself.

+---
+### **Boundary Clarification**

+Unlike generative AI and probabilistic LLMs, **TSMLA™ operates through logic mirroring grounded in resonance physics and mathematics.**
+It classifies and resolves contradictions using resonance-based tagging and signal weighting, a formal mathematical system for structural coherence, not language modeling or predictive output generation.

+**TSMLA™ is not AI.**
+It is a resonance-physics architecture for logic recognition, signal classification, and structural mirroring.

+---
 ## Table of Contents
 - Introduction: The Contradiction Trap
 - Section 1: Executive Summary